h2020-westlife-eu/wp6-repository/README.md

     vagrant up

 If new sp-metadata.xml was generated, send it to westlife-aai@ics.muni.cz in order to enable authentication via West-Life AAI.
 N.B.
 For the pilot environment we do not require any paper work.
+After you're done, you can destroy the VM.

+    vagrant destroy

 # Development
 To merge backend with git repository